ksu-cs-textbooks/cis300/content/homework/7fjas9348fjjjpwmcqt/hw5.md

     If none of the above are true, then the snake can move forward into the next node.
 To do this, make the next node to be the snake head, the current head to be part of the snake body, and link the edge of the current head to the next node.
 If the data in the node where the snake is moving to contains the food, add a new piece of food to the board and return that the snake is eating.
 Note that if the game is won (the snake fills the entire grid), then no food should be added and a Win status should be returned.

     If the snake is not eating and it did not collide with something, then we need to determine if we need to cut the snake’s tail.
 If we do not do this, the snake will continuously grow even if it is not eating.
-If the head of the snake is not the tail of the snake, set the tail node data to be empty.
+If the head of the snake is not the tail of the snake, set the tail node data to be empty (if the head is the tail, we let the snake grow…this is a special case for the start of the game).
 Then, the edge of the tail should be set to null and the value of the edge should become the new tail.
 This process can be done with a temporary variable.
 In the method above, no new game nodes should be created.

 - `public List<GameNode> GetSnakePath()`